Local Government (Boundaries) Act (Northern Ireland) 1971

 The Local Government (Boundaries) Act (Northern Ireland) 1971 (c.
-9 (N.I.)) was an Act of the Parliament of Northern Ireland, passed in 1971 to replace the previous system of local authorities established by the Local Government (Ireland) Act 1898.
+9 (N.I.)) was an act of the Parliament of Northern Ireland, passed in 1971 to replace the previous system of local authorities established by the Local Government (Ireland) Act 1898.
 The system was based on the recommendations of the Macrory Report, of June 1970, which presupposed the continued existence of the Government of Northern Ireland to act as a regional-level authority.

 Northern Ireland was to be divided into twenty-six local government districts, each consisting of a number of wards.
 The act did not define the Districts exactly, but provided a list of 26 existing local government areas which would form the basis of the pattern.
-It then gave the Governor of Northern Ireland the power to appoint a Local Government Boundaries Commissioner who was to report with proposed names and boundaries not later than 30 June 1972.
+It then gave the Governor of Northern Ireland the power to appoint a Local Government Boundaries Commissioner.

-The Commissioner's proposals were put into effect by the Local Government (Boundaries) Order (Northern Ireland) 1972 (SI 1972/131), dated 17 July 1972.
+The commissioner's proposals were put into effect by the Local Government (Boundaries) Order (Northern Ireland) 1972 (SR&O(NI) 1972/131), dated 17 July 1972.

 The 1971 act created districts, but did not make provision for councils to govern them.
 This was done by the Local Government Act (Northern Ireland) 1972 (c.
 9 (N.I.)).
 The councils created by the latter act came into existence on 1 October 1973.